tractor/tractor-website/getting-started.md

 The `tractor` command line interface program is a wrapper which obviates the need to interact with R directly in order to use TractoR.
 Many common tasks, including neighbourhood tractography (see "Next steps" below), can be performed in this way through short R scripts which are stored within the TractoR home directory.

 A full list of the scripts provided with the distribution can be obtained by typing `tractor list`, as shown above.
-Further information on a particular script, including a list of options that it supports, can be obtrained using `tractor -o (script_name)`.
+Further information on a particular script, including a list of options that it supports, can be obtained using `tractor -o (script name)`.
 For more details on the usage of the `tractor` program, please see its man page.

 ## Next steps